LandRegistry/land-registry-elements/README.md

 - Make sure build can cope if you specify a build with a component excluded but another component then depends upon it

 ### Technical debt
-- HTML validation of "page" components doesnt currently exist (No actual pages exist yet either, so...)

 ### Documentation
 - Write usage guidelines